The PSCE Forum is structured upon these key pillars:

 Harold Linke is Manager Research and Technology Projects at HITEC Luxembourg, a Luxembourgish SME focusing on high technology solutions covering satellite ground segment technology, engineering, consulting, software & ICT development and project management.
 Harold started his career after studying electronics in Munich at Siemens Germany as a software developer for communication systems.
 In his task as Manager Research and Technology Projects Harold is active in several EU and ESA projects focusing on public safety communication and traffic management.
 Harold is also chairman of the PSCE Industrial Committee and as chairman of the PSCE Broadband Working group the PSCE representative in the TCCA Critical Communication Broadband Working group.

-David Lund's experience in Public Safety Communications dates back to the late 1990\'s where involvement in research projects lead to the first demonstrations of medical telemetry and multimedia over the first implementations of circuit switched TETRA, where HWC won the most innovative application award at the 2001 TETRA World Congress.
+David is board member of PSCE and coordinator of project BroadWay, BroadWay is a key activity that will jointly procure pre-commercial solutions to enable mobile broadband for public safety practitioners, providing them with operational mobility; allowing the ability to carry out their important life saving and crime fighting roles, whenever they are in Europe, and whenever they need to.
+David's experience in Public Safety Communications dates back to the late 1990's where involvement in research projects lead to the first demonstrations of medical telemetry and multimedia over the first implementations of circuit switched TETRA.
 David was an active contributor to the TETRA standards as ETSI special task force expert on many occasions covering aspects of coding, modulation, RF extension down to VHF and definition of the Multimedia Exchange layer (MEX) layer.

 In recent years his research has led to interest in the wider deployment aspects of mobile networks with a key focus towards solving problems across the layers of interoperability including associated requirements for security; including the major problem of moving beyond technological interoperability, through solving problems of informational interoperability, through to aligned operations, strategy and changing EU Legislation.